Primary Practicum in Rational Emotive Behavior Therapy (REBT) - Online Course

 - Demonstrate to clients the functional emotions and adaptive behavior counterparts.

-- Plan and collaborate with clients clinically relevant homework assignments.
+- Plan and create with clients clinically relevant homework assignments.

 Learning Objectives for the Peer Counseling Portion Only